-Affectionately known as “The Notorious RBG” by younger admirers, the 85-year-old has evolved into a gender equality trailblazer and pop culture icon over the years.
-Her cases in the 70s were the first to begin dissolving the legal system of discrimination against women, which were often based on the precedent of previous cases.
-Ginsburg was appointed to the Supreme Court in 1993, and her 25-year career on the bench has greatly advanced women’s rights and gender equality.
-Her voice has become a quintessential symbol and inspiration for modern feminism.
-She’s known for her persuasive speeches and, recently, dissenting opinions in cases where women’s rights are threatened.
+Affectionately known as “The Notorious RBG” by younger admirers, Ruth Bader Ginsburg was a gender equality trailblazer who evolved into a pop culture icon.
+Her cases in the 1970s were the first to begin dissolving the legal system of discrimination against women, which were often based on the precedent of previous cases.
+Ginsburg was appointed to the Supreme Court in 1993, and her 27-year career on the bench greatly advanced women’s rights and gender equality.
+Her voice was, and still is, a quintessential symbol and inspiration for modern feminism.
+She was known for her persuasive speeches and, in later years, dissenting opinions in cases where women’s rights were threatened.

-RBG has demonstrated her resilience on numerous occasions in the past.
-Not only was she the top of her class at Harvard, but she also juggled her studies with caring for her 14-month old child and ailing husband, who had cancer, WHILE doing his work in addition to her own.
-In more recent years, she’s survived two rounds of cancer and incidents with fractured ribs, never missing a day of work.
-As long as she’s able to continue, she refuses to give up on her country.
-She’s the true definition of a boss.
+Throughout her life, RBG demonstrated her resilience on numerous occasions.
+Not only was she the top of her class at Harvard, but she also juggled her studies with caring for her 14-month-old child and ailing husband, who had cancer, while doing his work in addition to her own.
+Even though she was diagnosed with cancer multiple times, RBG never lost sight of the importance of her role, serving on the Supreme Court and advocating for the rights of all until her death in 2020.

-Here are 5 times RBG spoke out against sexism in crucial court cases:
+Here are five times RBG spoke out against sexism in crucial court cases:

 1. United States v.
 Virginia